build-trust/ockam-documentation/guides/examples/abac.md

 # Create a node targeting the project as the control identity.
 ockam node create control_plane1 --identity control_identity

-# Set a policy, create the tcp-outlet and relay.
+# Create the tcp-outlet and relay.
-ockam policy create --at control_plane1 --resource tcp-outlet --expression '(= subject.component "edge")' ockam tcp-outlet create --at /node/control_plane1 --from /service/outlet --to 127.0.0.1:5000 ockam relay create control_plane1 --at /project/default --to /node/control_plane1
+ockam tcp-outlet create --at /node/control_plane1 --from /service/outlet --to 127.0.0.1:5000 --allow '(= subject.component "edge")'
+ockam relay create control_plane1 --at /project/default --to /node/control_plane1
 ```